kanaria69/Mainecoco/README.md

-## The urge to sing the Lion King song is just a whim away.
+## What did the hat say to the scarf?
+## You can hang around.
+I'll just go on ahead.